Angioedema is the swelling of the deeper layers of the skin, caused by a build-up of fluid.

 Other side effects of the newer antihistamines include:

-These side effects are usually short-lasting and should pass quickly.
+These side effects are usually short-lived and should pass quickly.

-Cotricosteroids (steroids) work by blocking many of the actions of your immune system.
-In most cases, a three- to five-day course of steroid tablets is usually recommended.
+Corticosteroids (steroids) work by blocking many of your immune system's actions.
+In most cases, a three- to five-day course of steroid tablets is recommended.
 A steroid called prednisolone is the preferred choice.

 Side effects of prednisolone include: